QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Appendix

 We also provide visualizations of the remaining imaging tasks not included in the main results (Fig.~\ref{sup:supplement_visualizations}).
-For the two sample cases, one with a Real Noise measurement and the other with a Poisson measurement at $\lambda = 60$, both \ours and Im2Im-Deep effectively highlight regions with high reconstruction error.
-However, \ours demonstrates a more focused identification of areas with high uncertainty that align closely with the true error, indicating its greater precision in uncertainty estimation.
-While Im2Im-Deep is capable of identifying regions of error, it tends to assign elevated uncertainty across larger portions of the sample, making it challenging for downstream tasks to prioritize regions based on uncertainty interval sizes.
-This trend is consistent across all four imaging tasks.
+For all sample tasks, both \ours and Im2Im-Deep effectively highlight regions with high reconstruction error.
+However, \ours has smaller interval lengths and produces slightly more localized uncertainty estimates, which may be more useful for downstream applications.
+This trend is consistent across all five imaging inverse problems.

+Figure~\ref{sup:supplement_hallucinations} provides additional MRI examples in which the reconstruction contains hallucinations that are not present in the ground truth.
+These errors are difficult to identify from the reconstructed image alone because the hallucinated features appear visually plausible.
+However, the \ours uncertainty predictions can help us locate suspicious regions with high uncertainty, which are often co-located with regions with high reconstruction error where hallucinations are more common.